-During the working time, each competitor has an unlimited number of flights.
-He has to achieve four flights each of different target duration.
 The target flight times are 60, 120, 180 and 240 seconds in any order.
-Thus the competitor's four longest flights flown in the working time are assigned to the four target times, so that his longest flight is assigned to the 240 seconds target, his 2nd longest flight to the 180 seconds target, his 3rd longest flight to the 120 seconds target and his 4th longest flight to the 60 seconds target.
-Flight seconds longer than the target seconds are not taken into account.
+Thus the competitor's four longest flights flown in the working time are assigned to the four target flight times, so that his longest flight is assigned to the 240 seconds target flight time, his 2nd longest flight to the 180 seconds target flight time, his 3rd longest flight to the 120 seconds target flight time and his 4th longest flight to the 60 seconds target flight time.